 Igraine glanced down at the table.
 “I suppose I don’t,” she said.
 But how could she be sure?
 She’d brood on the question all evening until it was time to retire.

 The news was playing in the background when Igraine entered her room.
 She checked on Anwin.
-To her surprise, Anwin was laying on a pillow, her hand plugged into the charging socket.
+To her surprise, Anwin was lying on a pillow, her hand plugged into the charging socket.
 Igraine couldn’t help but smile when Anwin got up to greet her.
 She picked her up.
 “Oui, I’m happy to see you too.”

 Hope you enjoying these odd slice-of-life stories.
 The feedback on these tales has been great so far.
 Few people could imagine Igraine with her fluffy friend.
 And I agree.
 But can it last?
 Maybe this is just the start of Anwin's transformation.
 But how did it happen?
 Continue reading in part 5 (coming soon)!

-Finally.
-Support our Kickstarter!
+Finally, support our Kickstarter!
 Our pre-launch page is up!
 Please follow and share it with your friends.

 You can find the author's work through his author page on Amazon.